13lack13lood/13lack13lood/README.md

 ### 🔭 **I’m currently working on:**
-  - _[StockNewsSentiment](https://github.com/13lack13lood/StockNewsSentiment) , a sentimental analysis program that analyzes stock news_
+  - _[PortfolioOptimizer](https://github.com/13lack13lood/PortfolioOptimizer) , a program that optimizes your financial portfolio using a genetic algorithm_

 ### 🌱 **I'm currently learning:**
-  - _Training deep learning models for sentimental analysis_
+  - _Developing genetic algorithms for financial optimization_
-  - _Fine tuning GRU and LSTM models to optimize accuracy_
+  - _Creating Spring Boot applications in Java_

 ### 🛠️ **My Toolbox**